peterthomassen/draft-jabley-dnsop-zone-cut-to-nowhere/draft-jabley-dnsop-zone-cut-to-nowhere.md

 servers for the child zone cannot themselves be resolved, and hence cannot be reached.

+This holds as long as the root does not actually resolve to an address.

+[TODO] Is this guaranteed from semantic constraints?

 # Applicability

-When a child zone is known to exist in another namespace, and when that other namespace is intended for use with the DNS, a delegation to nowhere MAY be provisioned in the parent zone to signal that the child zone exists in some other namespace.
+When a child zone is known or presumed to exist in another namespace, and when that other namespace is intended for use with the DNS, a delegation to nowhere MAY be provisioned in the parent zone to signal that the child zone exists in some other namespace.
 In such circumstances the parent zone MAY be the root zone, or any other zone.

 A secure delegation to nowhere MAY be provisioned if the keys used for signing in the child zone are known to the administrator of the